cp-mario/MMX/readme.md

 > The lang uses the BCP 47 standar (https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry)

 > [!NOTE]
 > If you change the sidebar bottom text, it would be appreciated if you mention somewhere that you created the documentation with MMX and include a link to the GitHub.
+And don't put texts longer than 20 characters.

 ### `assets/` (optional)